HW-PlayersPatch/Development/Build 8 Change List.md

 - Balanced dock repair times for corvettes (now repair 4.5 times faster to balance vs hw2)
 - Accuracy reduction abilities are now painted orange in the tactical overlay
 - To compensate for the hw1 corvette speed buffs below, fighter, corvette, and frigate weapons were tweaked appropriately vs hw1 corvettes.
+- Harvesting for all four races is now within 1% of each other at the 10, 20, and 30 minute marks.
+Previously hw1 was 18% behind at 10mins, and 11% ahead at 30minutes.
+- Research costs for all four races are also now much aligned.
+ Research costs have also bee
+- To balance this change, early game research costs have gone up, and late game ship costs have gone down.

+_Research_
+Hiig RU: 35,300
+Hiig Time (1x res): 1585
+Vay RU: 37,700
+Vay Time (1x res): 1641
+HW1 RU: 33,500
+HW1 Time (1x res): 1321

 #### Resource Collectors
-- Harvesting for all four races is now within 1% of each other at the 10, 20, and 30 minute marks.
-Previously hw1 was behind at 10mins, and ahead at 30minutes.
-Harvesting is also now better balanced on maps with different RU layouts.
+- Harvesting is also now better balanced on maps with different RU layouts.
 - Cost 600->500 -17%
 - Build Time 50->40sec -20%
 - Health 6000->5000 -17% (to balance vs hw2, Hiigaran/Vaygr went from 5000->4000)